isisaddons/isis-app-todoapp/README.md

 The repository contains a TodoApp example app that is a reasonably complete application for tracking to-do items, based around a single domain class `ToDoItem` and repository, `ToDoItems`.

-While not quite a "kitchen-sink" example (there is, after all, just a single domain class), the app nevertheless demonstrates a good number of Isis' capabilities: the use of contributed actions/collections/properties is demonstrated by `ToDoItemContributions`; view models are demonstrated by `ToDoItemsByCategoryViewModel` and `ToDoItemsByDateRangeViewModel`; a dashboard is demonstrated by `ToDoAppDashboard`; the use of the internal event bus is demonstrated through the `DemoDomainEventSubscriptions` service.
+While not quite a "kitchen-sink" example (there is, after all, just a single domain class), the app nevertheless demonstrates a good number of Apache Isis' capabilities: the use of contributed actions/collections/properties is demonstrated by `ToDoItemContributions`; view models are demonstrated by `ToDoItemsByCategoryViewModel` and `ToDoItemsByDateRangeViewModel`; a dashboard is demonstrated by `ToDoAppDashboard`; the use of the internal event bus is demonstrated through the `DemoDomainEventSubscriptions` service.

 The app also integrates with many of the [Isis Addons](https://www.isisaddons.org), such as [security](https://github.com/isisaddons/isis-module-security), [command profiling](https://github.com/isisaddons/isis-module-command), [auditing](https://github.com/isisaddons/isis-module-audit), [event publishing](https://github.com/isisaddons/isis-module-publishing).
-While the Isis Addons are not part of the Apache Software Foundation, they are all licensed under Apache License 2.0 and are maintained by the Isis committers.
+While the Isis Addons are not part of the Apache Software Foundation, they are all licensed under Apache License 2.0 and are maintained by the Apache Isis committers.

-Running this app is a good way to get familiar with the structure of a not-too-complex Isis application.
+Running this app is a good way to get familiar with the structure of a not-too-complex Apache Isis application.
 However, to get started with your own application, we generally recommend that you use the [simple archetype](http://isis.apache.org/intro/getting-started/simpleapp-archetype.html).
 This will generate a completely stripped back and minimal application for you to refactor and extend; you can then use this example todoapp to guide your own development.

 ## Screenshots

-The screenshots below should give you an idea of what Isis is all about.
+The screenshots below should give you an idea of what Apache Isis is all about.

 ### Sign-in

 Apache Isis integrates with [Apache Shiro](http://shiro.apacheorg)™.
-The core framework supports file-based realms, while the Isis Addons [security module](http://github.com/isisaddons/isis-module-security) provides a well-features subdomain of users, roles and permissions against features derived from the Isis metamodel.
+The core framework supports file-based realms, while the Isis Addons [security module](http://github.com/isisaddons/isis-module-security) provides a well-features subdomain of users, roles and permissions against features derived from the Apache Isis metamodel.
 The example todoapp integrates with the security module.

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/010-login.png)